Profile of John Mahama: Biography, Early Life, Net Worth, Wife

 Career

-In 1993, he participated in a professional training course for Overseas Public Relations Staff, organized by the Japanese Ministry of Foreign Affairs in Tokyo.
-He also participated in a management development course organized by Plan International (RESA) in Nairobi, Kenya
+In 1993, he participated in a professional training course for overseas public relations staff, organised by the Japanese Ministry of Foreign Affairs in Tokyo.
+He also participated in a management development course organised by Plan International (RESA) in Nairobi, Kenya.

 Political appointments